Brewery CO₂ recovery

 Modular CO₂ capture for breweries that does not require ripping out your brewhouse, signing a 10-year capex deal, or hiring a gas engineer.
 We install a CO₂ circularity system on your brewing fermentation vessels — capturing, purifying, testing and storing the gas on site so you can reuse it in carbonation, packaging and tank purging.

-The whole system arrives on a single van-sized vehicle.
-No civil works, no roof crane, no production downtime.
+The whole system can fit on a single parking space outside your brewery.
+No civil works and no production downtime.
 Ideal for craft breweries with tight footprints.

 Multi-stage purification removes ethanol, sulphur compounds and water vapour.
-Every batch is verified to ISBT beverage-grade standards before it goes back into your tanks.
+Every batch is verified to ISBT beverage-grade standards, plus optional taste test (by us!) before it goes into your tanks.

-Captured CO₂ goes straight back into carbonation, counter-pressure filling, keg purging and tank purging.
+Captured CO₂ goes straight back into carbonation, counter-pressure filling, keg purging and tank purging or cleaning via carbonation of your existing water supply, reducing water use and effluent costs.
 The same gas you used to vent now does paid work.

 Anything you do not use is collected by us.
 We resell it locally through our facilitated network (10% fee) or permanently sequester it for Verra-certified biogenic carbon credits.